 The Brackenhurst Indigenous Forest (BIF), a moist upland forest located in Tigoni, Limuru, was established in the year 2000 through a partnership between Brackenhurst and Plants for Life International (PLI).
 Hundreds of Afro-montane species of trees and shrubs and a myriad of associated non-plant biodiversity now populate the forest.

 The first step in establishing the BIF was to clear all the exotic species and replace them with indigenous ones.
 Dr. Mark Nicholson, the driver of the initiative, was conscious of the role played by species diversity in ecosystem functionality and resilience.
 He ensured that a wide range of species was selected for the forest.

 Over the last 20 years, about 40 hectares of indigenous forest have been restored.
 The forest now has 650 species of indigenous trees and shrubs.
 These include rare species like Vitex kenyensis (Meru Oak) and Khaya anthotheca (African Mahogany), which are listed on the International Union for Conservation of Nature (IUCN) red list as endangered and vulnerable, respectively.
 The forest also features some species from other East African countries, such as the Ugandan Carapa grandiflora.

 The forest restoration has also seen the return of some non-plant biodiversity, such as the Colobus Monkey, whose food is the leaves of indigenous trees.
 Other small mammals that can be found in the forest include bush babies, Syke’s monkeys, white-tailed mongooses, tree hyraces, Genet cats, and civets.
 The forest also boasts 170 recorded species of birds, including the Silvery-cheeked hornbill, Hartlaub’s turaco, and Kikuyu white-eye.

-The Center for Ecosystem Restoration – Kenya was born out of Friends of Brackenhurst Forest (FBF) is a community-based organization that was formed in 2019 to improve the quality and accessibility of the Brackenhurst Indigenous Forest.
-The goal of FBF is to establish the forest as a center for education and research and to share the potential for indigenous ecological restoration in the hopes of inspiring individuals and organizations to actively engage in ecological restoration.
+The Center for Ecosystem Restoration – Kenya was born out of Friends of Brackenhurst Forest (FBF), a community-based organization formed in 2019 to improve the quality and accessibility of the Brackenhurst Indigenous Forest.
+The goal of FBF was to establish the forest as a center for education and research and to share the potential for indigenous ecological restoration in the hopes of inspiring individuals and organizations to actively engage in ecological restoration.